odinuv/web/en/apv/articles/javascript/index.md

 {% endhighlight %}

 {: .note}
-There is no special operator to concatenate string like in PHP (the . operator).
+There is no special operator to concatenate string like in PHP (the `.` operator).
+Maybe it is not a very good idea to compare JavaScript with PHP because they languages with different history and background.
+But they are both used to develop web pages.

 ### Declaring functions
 Basic declaration of a function is straightforward.